|

 Tempranillo, 2% Primativo and 2% Merlot.

-Comparing the 2003 blend with the recently released
+Comparing the 2003 blend with more recently released

 Skyline Red formula.
-His 2004 blend is a
+His 2004 blend was a

 combination of 40% Syrah, 40% Cabernet, 3%